AI Meets Basic Science

 Fortunately, as medical imaging and genomic data sets grow, so do the abilities of powerful new tools in the scientist’s toolbox: namely, artificial intelligence (AI) and machine learning.
 Over the past several years, these quickly evolving technologies have already impacted medicine at the clinical level — whether being used to diagnose disease or enhance electronic health record systems.
 Now, basic science research, too, is poised to benefit from these pattern-finding methodologies.

 Feinberg scientists have begun to explore the possibilities, including using AI and machine learning to understand how viruses affect a cell’s nucleus, discover new genetic mutations that cause cancer, and help define a subset of autism.

 The potential is tremendous.
 But since the field is still relatively new, many faculty aren’t proficient in AI systems, and many AI investigators don’t fully understand which biological questions could potentially be answered.
-Several Feinberg faculty members act as bridges between these two fields, and through Feinberg’s new Institute for Augmented Intelligence in Medicine (I.AIM), faculty are training the next generation of investigators how to harness the power of AI.
+Several Feinberg faculty members act as bridges between these two fields, and through Feinberg’s new Institute for Artificial Intelligence in Medicine (I.AIM), faculty are training the next generation of investigators how to harness the power of AI.